hazelcast/hazelcast-reference-manual/src/GettingStarted/StartingMemberAndClient.md

-## Starting the Instance and Client
+## Starting the Member and Client

 Having installed Hazelcast, you can get started.

-In this short tutorial, we:
+In this short tutorial, you perform the following activities.

 1. Create a simple Java application using the Hazelcast distributed map and queue.
-2. Run our application twice to have a cluster with two nodes (JVMs).
+2. Run our application twice to have a cluster with two members (JVMs).
 3. Connect to our cluster from another Java application by using the Hazelcast Native Java Client API.

 Let's begin.

-- The following code starts the first instance (node), and creates and uses the `customers` map and queue.
+- The following code starts the first Hazelcast member and creates and uses the `customers` map and queue.

 ```java
 import com.hazelcast.core.Hazelcast;